-Budapest, Hungary – The hundredth anniversary of the Trianon treaty was widely commemorated across Hungary over the weekend, regardless of political affiliation, bringing a divided nation one step closer to unity.
+Budapest, Hungary – In the summer of 2020, the hundredth anniversary of the Trianon treaty was widely commemorated across Hungary, regardless of political affiliation, bringing a divided nation one step closer to unity.

 Due to current restrictions, mass gatherings and public events were not allowed, but the country still found a way to remember Trianon and its consequences.